ts-macro/ts-macro/packages/vscode/README.md

 2. Create `ts-macro.config.ts` at the same level of `tsconfig.json`.

-   > `TS Macro` supports automatic registration of Volar plugins from vite.config.ts, similar to `xxx.d.ts`. \
+   > `TS Macro` supports automatic registration of Volar plugins from vite.config.ts. \
    >  For plugin authors, you need to export a `volar` file, and `TS Macro` will automatically load the plugin and share userOptions with the vite plugin.
 [Example](https://github.com/zhiyuanzmj/unplugin-vue-reactivity-function/tree/main/src). \
-   >  For plugin users, you only need to install the `TS Macro` VSCode plugin, and there's no need to config `ts-macro.config.ts`.
+   >  For plugin users, you only need to use the vite plugin, no need to config `ts-macro.config.ts`.

 3. Writing your first plugin.